Poncho 600 Challenge

 Funds to help feed refugees

-We are proud to announce that during the winter we are providing Refugee Community Kitchen with £1000 each month, to help them continue to provide food for refugees in the Calais and Dunkirk regions.
+We are proud to announce that during the winter we are funding Refugee Community Kitchen £1000 each month, to help them continue to provide food for refugees in the Calais and Dunkirk regions.

 Over the past two years we have supported numerous projects in Europe.